YYx00xZZ/ml_dev_webApp/README.md

 To create conda based python virtual environment first open new terminal in project's directory.
 Then type `conda env create -f environment.yml` and when done activate the new environment.

-  - if you prefer pipenv:
+  - If you prefer pipenv:

 `export PIPENV_VENV_IN_PROJECT="enabled"`